pygmt.GMTDataArrayAccessor

 GMT accessor for xarray.DataArray.

-The accessor extends xarray.DataArray to store GMT-specific properties about grids, which are important for PyGMT to correctly process and plot the grids.
+The gmt accessor extends xarray.DataArray to store GMT-specific properties for grids, which are important for PyGMT to correctly process and plot the grids.
+The gmt accessor contains the following properties:

 Examples